-In the following exercise, you will use a sample Web page to learn how to navigate
+In the following exercises, you will use a sample web page to learn how to navigate frames:

 - When you first open the sample Web page, you are in the Company Locations frame.
 Press INSERT+F9 to display a list of all the frames on this page.

 - Select "Corporate History" and press ENTER.
 JAWS moves you to the Corporate History frame.

 - Use the JAWS reading commands to read all the text in this frame.
 Notice that as you navigate, JAWS does not indicate when you leave the current frame and move into the next frame.
 This is the default behavior and is explained below.

 - Press M to move to the next frame on the page.
 Notice that JAWS reads the first line of text in the frame which in this case is a level 1 heading.

 - Press SHIFT+M to move back to the previous frame.

 By default, JAWS does not announce when you enter or leave a fframe.
 This is because many frames on websites are not labeled properly and most of the time, a frame's title does not accurately reflect its content.
 One example is a Google Maps frame that is used on some websites to show the location of the particular company.
 Many times, the lable for these frames is just a series of letters and numbers, which provides no useful information when announced by JAWS.